 Site Impracticality

-The Fair Housing Act Accessibility Guidelines contain a narrow "Site Impracticality Exception" which provides that first floor units do not have to meet all of the Act's requirements if it is impractical to have an accessible entrance to the building because of the natural hilly terrain or other unusual characteristics of the site.
+The Fair Housing Act Accessibility Guidelines contain a narrow Site Impracticality Exception which provides that first floor units do not have to meet all of the Act's requirements if it is impractical to have an accessible entrance to the building because of the natural hilly terrain or other unusual characteristics of the site.

-"Covered multifamily dwellings shall be designed and constructed to have at least one building entrance on an accessible route unless it is "impractical" to do so because of the terrain or unusual characteristics of the site. {{10-30-92 p.9646}} The burden of establishing impracticality because of terrain or unusual site characteristics is on the person or persons who designed or constructed the housing facility."
+Covered multifamily dwellings shall be designed and constructed to have at least one building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site.
+The burden of establishing impracticality because of terrain or unusual site characteristics is on the person or persons who designed or constructed the housing facility.

-NOTE: Any project that claims such an exception must submit documentation from the “project architect” outlining the basis for the site exception.
-A “legal opinion” supporting that the project falls within the requirements of the Site Impracticality Exception must also be included.
+Any project that claims such an exception must submit documentation from the project architect outlining the basis for the site exception and a legal opinion supporting that the project falls within the requirements of the Site Impracticality Exception.

 Section 504 of the Rehabilitation Act of 1973

-Applicability:

-Section 504 of the "Rehabilitation Act of 1973" (Section 504) prohibits discrimination against persons with disabilities in the operation of programs "receiving federal financial assistance".

-NOTE: In addition, DCA “requires” that the accessibility requirements of Section 504 be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2023 Qualified Allocation Plan regardless of whether or not the project will receive federal financing assistance.
-This means that ALL projects including those financed with tax exempt bonds which receive an allocation of “4% tax credits”, and “9% tax credits” only projects, must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.

-Specifically, Section 504 governs the "design and construction" of housing to ensure that federal programs are operated to be accessible to persons with disabilities, and to ensure that a portion of housing developed with federal funds is accessible to those with "mobility, visual, and hearing impairments".
+Section 504 governs the design and construction of housing to ensure that federal programs are operated to be accessible to persons with disabilities, and to ensure that a portion of housing developed with federal funds is accessible to those with mobility, visual, and hearing impairments.
 These programs include, but are not limited to HOME, CDBG, and other programs under the jurisdiction of the HUD Office of Multifamily Housing Program.

 HUD regulations implementing Section 504 contain accessibility requirements for new construction and rehabilitation of housing as well as requirements for ensuring that the programs themselves are operated in a manner that is accessible to and usable by persons with disabilities.
-Both "individual units" and the "common areas" of buildings must be accessible under Section
+Both individual units and the common areas of buildings must be accessible under Section 504.

-504. These specific design and construction standards can be found in the "Uniform Federal Accessibility Standards" (UFAS).
+Applicability:

+Section 504 of the Rehabilitation Act of 1973 (Section 504) prohibits discrimination against persons with disabilities in the operation of programs receiving federal financial assistance.
+DCA requires that the accessibility requirements of Section 504 be incorporated into the design and construction of all new construction and/or rehabilitation single family detached projects funded under the 2024-2025 Qualified Allocation Plan, regardless of whether the project will receive federal financing assistance.
+These specific design and construction standards can be found in the Uniform Federal Accessibility Standards (UFAS).
+All projects, including those financed with tax exempt bonds which receive an allocation of 4% tax credits, and 9% tax credits only projects, must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.

 Specific 504 Requirements:

+At least one entrance door, whether it is located at the front, side, or back of the building, has to be on an accessible route served by a ramp or no-step entrance and has to have at least a standard 36-inch door.
+In addition, on the first floor of the building, the following must be met:

+each interior door must be at least a standard 32-inch door, unless the door provides access only to a closet of less than 15 square feet in area;

+each hallway has a width of at least 36 inches and is level, with ramped or beveled changes at each door threshold;

+each bathroom wall is reinforced for potential installation of grab bars;

+each electrical panel or breaker box, light switch, or thermostat is not higher than 48 inches above the floor;

+each electrical plug or other receptacle is at least 15 inches above the floor; and

+the main breaker box is located inside the building on the first floor.